 Mortgage Treatment Under Bankruptcy

 Mortgage and home equity loans are secured debts, meaning that the bank retains ownership until the debts and interest are paid in full.
 If you don’t pay the mortgage, banks can foreclose on the house.
+If you need help with your mortgage refinancing, better check with mortgages by Sparo for options and possible solutions to help you keep your house.

 The debt remains after filing for any bankruptcy discharge of debts.
 Keeping your home means that you must continue to make mortgage payments.